Whatsapp Icon

 Oatmeal Nutrition Facts and Health Benefits

-Oatmeal includes soluble fibre, which lowers your "bad" cholesterol, low-density lipoprotein (LDL).
-Soluble fibre can help to decrease cholesterol absorption into the circulation.
-(Mayo clinic, 2019)
+Oatmeal includes soluble fiber, which lowers your "bad" cholesterol, and low-density lipoprotein (LDL).
+Soluble fiber can help to decrease cholesterol absorption into circulation.
+(Mayo Clin, 2019)

-Oatmeal contains 5 grammes of dietary fibre per serving.
-Soluble fibre in oatmeal binds to LDL cholesterol in the digestive tract and aids in its removal from the body.
-To add more fibre to your oatmeal, top it with sliced apple, pear, raspberries, or strawberries.
+Oatmeal contains 5 g of dietary fiber per serving.
+The soluble fiber in oatmeal binds to LDL cholesterol in the digestive tract and aids in its removal from the body.
+To add more fiber to your oatmeal, top it with sliced apple, pear, raspberries, or strawberries.
 (Healthline, 2020)

-Beta-glucan in Oatsmay help to reduce cholesterol levels in the blood by increasing the excretion of cholesterol-rich bile.
+Beta-glucan in O helps to reduce cholesterol levels in the blood by increasing the excretion of cholesterol-rich bile.

 Oats may reduce the risk of heart disease by lowering total and LDL cholesterol levels, as well as shielding LDL cholesterol from oxidation.